 It's either because of the form or the paper.
 For other fmelted projects, I've used something metal or covered the form in aluminum foil.
 I jumped into this project with a bare-bones form that might be letting the heat escape.
 I've also changed part of the method by using parchment paper.
 I used waxed paper before, but it leaves residue on my iron.

 So now the question is: Do I really want to continue with this project?
 It needs a lot of changes before it will be successful.
-What did fmelt proves this material is way too thin for it's purpose.
+What did fmelt proves that this material is way too thin for its purpose.
 Although hardened, it isn't very strong.
 The material will have to be thicker and the shape has to change.
 Plus, the curved shape will have to be made through crochet and not by melting.
 And if parchment paper is part of the problem, then I'll have to use that waxed paper and be forced to scrub the gunk off my iron again.

 Now that I've figured out the problem(s), I just have to try again...
 I'm just not so sure I want to.
 This is a time-consuming process, and paper plate holders can be bought in sets of eight for $2.
 I made some extra material ahead of time, but now I know I can't use it for this.
 Perhaps my time could be better spent turning that material into something a little more successful and practical?
 Let's not forget the work of cleaning the iron...
 Okay, all thoughts of future attempts have now been abandoned.